SamuelHill/pymused/README.md

 # pymused

- a very generic set of tools for music theory
+A very generic set of tools for music theory.